 If we are unable to raise capital when needed and on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs and/or other efforts.
-A recession or additional market corrections resulting from the impact of difficult macroeconomic conditions or disruptions in the banking system could materially affect our business and the value of our securities.
+A recession or additional market corrections resulting from the impact of difficult macroeconomic conditions or disruption could materially affect our business and the value of our securities.